twt2/notes/README.md

 notes
 =====

-various items I might need to know
+various items I might need to know, especially for Raspberry Pi projects

-Once upon a time, there was a README who didn't have anything in it.

-Someone used the editor in github and updated it.

-OH wow.
-Wow.
-I see it now.
+though it may contain some other stuff over time

-BY THE WAY I was following the process at https://guides.github.com/activities/hello-world/
+BY THE WAY for my first iteration of this document I was following the process at https://guides.github.com/activities/hello-world/